srenner/rom-repo/README.md

 ## System Architecture
 * Items to install by user:
-  * ASP.NET Blazor Wasm project
-  * Console project (hosted as background service)
-  * Storage volume for SQLite database, backups, metadata and system files
+  * RomRepo.console
+    * Background service that keeps an eye on the filesystem
+    * API endpoints for the UI
+    * SQLite database
+  * RomRepo.web
+    * Standard UI for RomRepo.console
 * Items hosted on RomRepo.com:
-  * API to access Titles and checksums
+  * RomRepo.com
     * Project home page
+  * RomRepo.api.dat
+    * Optional API endpoints for the DAT-o-Matic database
+    * Optional API endpoints for (opt-in) analytics

 ---
 ### Analytics Disclaimer